atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

     -   A subsection named *Running* describing how to run the Rug and providing examples of how to run the Rug.
--   A **Support** section providing information on how to get help with the Rugs in the archive repository.
+-   A **Support** section providing information on how to get help with the Rugs in the project.
 -   A **Development** section providing information on how one would modify and test the Rugs.

-Public Rug archive repositories should be automatically built, tested and deployed using [Travis CI][travis].
+Public Rug repositories should be automatically built, tested and deployed using [Travis CI][travis].
 The Travis CI build status badge and the Slack badge for the Atomist Community should be placed in the `README.md` between the page title and the general description.